 Elements for Added Value:

-- Wardrobes — New clothes are bought all year round, so having built-in wardrobes is highly appealing.
-Whilst there are many bespoke companies, you don’t have to spend a fortune to get the wardrobe of your dreams.
-Some very clever IKEA hacks on the internet look just as beautiful and bespoke.
+• Wardrobes — Whilst there are many bespoke furniture companies, you don’t have to spend a fortune to get your perfect wardrobe.
+Some very clever IKEA hacks on the internet look beautiful and bespoke.

-- Under the Stairs — If you have an open staircase with disused space underneath, boxing this in and installing a small door will provide tons of storage space for things like coats, shoes and larger cleaning devices.
+• Under the Stairs — If you have an open staircase with disused space underneath, boxing this in and installing a small door provides tons of storage space for things like coats, shoes and larger cleaning devices.

-A downstairs bathroom is quite common in older properties, but unfortunately, it’s not always practical.
-Moving it upstairs not only frees up space downstairs but it makes the layout of the housework much better.
+A downstairs bathroom is common in older properties, but unfortunately, it’s not always practical.
+Moving it upstairs frees up space downstairs and often improves your home’s layout.

-It’s worth noting that sometimes relocating a bathroom can be quite tricky, and the cost of doing this depends solely on the position of the soil stack and whether or not it would need repositioning (and whether it even can be!).
+It’s worth noting that relocating a bathroom is sometimes tricky, and the cost depends on the position of the soil stack and whether or not it needs repositioning.

 Elements for Added Value:

-- Clever Layouts — Bathtubs come in all different shapes and sizes, from corner baths to L-shaped baths.
-With clever planning, you’d be surprised how easily you can squeeze a bathroom into the smallest spaces.
+• Smart Layouts — Bathtubs come in all shapes and sizes, from Corner to L-shaped baths.
+With smart planning, you’ll be surprised how easily you can squeeze a bathtub into the smallest of spaces.

 #9 Fix Structural Defects